Loading profile data...

 Find your USP

 Hate talking about yourself?
 That's something you'll need to get over.
 Why not ask someone you used to work with to give you a testimonial?
-That will help you see how other people see you and give you great content to include in your marketing messages.
+That will help you see how other people see you and give you valuable content to include in your marketing messages.

 Read more:

-Test your offer
+Step 4: Test your offer

 It's a good idea to test your services on the side while you're still working.
 That way, you'll know if there's a demand for what you offer and whether people will pay for it.

-You might even open new doors to projects you can start now, which is a great way to generate a bit of that cash reserve.
+You might even open new doors to freelance projects you can start now, which is a great way to generate a bit of that cash reserve.
 You can also use this experience to iron out some of the common mistakes freelancers make in the beginning.

 There's no denying the hard work involved in working 9 to 5 and 5 to 9, but the preparation you put in now will make the switch easier down the road.
 Kathy Ennis, coach to micro-businesses and side hustlers, has created what she calls the One-Page Business Plan.
 She says: